Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the

-Soon, separating couples will be able to get a divorce, civil partnership dissolution or legal separation without having to blame each other for the breakdown of their relationship.
+Separating couples are now able to get a divorce, civil partnership dissolution or legal separation without having to blame each other for the breakdown of their relationship.

-From April 2022, the new law on no-fault divorce in the UK, which was originally announced in February 2019, will bring long-awaited reforms to an area of law that has not changed since 1973.
+As of 6 April 2022, the new law on no-fault divorce in the UK, which was originally announced in February 2019, has brought long-awaited reforms to an area of law that had not previously changed since 1973.

-Under the new law, separating couples will no longer have to rely on one of the ‘five facts’ to prove the ground for divorce – the irretrievable breakdown of the relationship.
-Instead, the new law will encourage a more constructive approach to separation, promoting reconciliation and reflection where possible but ultimately trusting the judgment of the couple involved.
+Under the new law, separating couples are no longer required to rely on one of the ‘five facts’ to prove the ground for divorce – the irretrievable breakdown of the relationship.
+Instead, the new law encourages a more constructive approach to separation, promoting reconciliation and reflection where possible but ultimately trusting the judgment of the couple involved.